+American XL bully dogs to be banned in UK following spate of ‘horror’ attacks

-American XL bully dogs to be banned in UK, says Rishi Sunak
+American XL bully dogs to be banned in UK following spate of ‘horror’ attacks, says Rishi Sunak

 The prime minister hopes to ban the breed under the Dangerous Dogs Act by the end of the year

-American XL bully dogs are to be banned following a spate of recent attacks, Rishi Sunak has said.
+American XL bully dogs are to be banned by the end of the year following a spate of horrific attacks, Rishi Sunak has announced.

-The prime minister has said they are a danger to communities, particularly to children, in a video posted to social media.
+The prime minister said the animals, which campaigners have linked to at least 14 human deaths since 2021, are a danger to children and communities, in a video posted to social media.

-“I’ve ordered urgent work to define and ban this breed so we can end these violent attacks and keep people safe,” he wrote.
+He said he shared “the nation’s horror” over videos of recent dog attacks and had ordered urgent work to define “and ban this breed so we can end these violent attacks and keep people safe.”

-In a minute long video, he said he “shares the nation’s horror” regarding videos of recent dog attacks, including yesterday’s incident which “tragically led to a fatality”.

-West Midlands Ambulance Service confirmed that a man had died in Staffordshire after being attacked by two suspected American bullies outside a property.
+It comes after a 52-year-old man died in Stonnall, Staffordshire after being attacked by two suspected American bullies on Thursday afternoon.

+Father of two Ian Price suffered fatal injuries after the dogs escaped from a nearby property.
+Neighbours say Mr Price was outside his elderly mother’s home when the attack occurred.

+“My daughter heard screaming and barking and came running out to see what was happening,” one neighbour told the Mirror.
+“One of the dogs, a white one, was covered in blood and wagging its tail.
+She said it was a horrific sight.”

+Even before the ban is introduced, home secretary Suella Braverman said she expects police to “use all available powers to protect the public from these beasts”.

+The move was backed by campaign groups, Labour and the architect of the Dangerous Dogs Act more than 30 years ago, Baron Baker of Dorking.

-“It’s clear this is not about a handful of badly trained dogs, it’s a pattern of behaviour and it cannot go on,” Sunak says.
+Mr Sunak said it was now clear that the problem was not “about a handful of badly trained dogs” but “a pattern of behaviour and it cannot go on”.

-“While owners already have a responsibility to keep their dogs under control, I want to reassure people that we are urgently working on ways to stop these attacks and protect the public.”

-Police and dog experts are due to work alongside the goverment to define the breed with the view to ban them under the Dangerous Dogs Act by the end of the year.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video